AmericanBagel/minecraft-but/README.md

 [A video guide on opening the menu](./assets/menu.mp4)

-To open the menu, run the command `/function minecraft_but.core:give_item`.
-Bam!
+To open the menu, run the command `/function minecraft_but.core:give_item`. or rename a nether star "Chaos Menu" and right click it:
+[Rename a nether star to "Chaos Menu"(./assets/rename-chaos-menu.png)

 Now you have the **Chaos Menu**.
 With this, just right click to bring up the menu.
 From here you will find different buttons.
-All that is important is the "Modifier" button, the "Difficulty" slider, and the "Uninstall" button.
+All that is important is the "Modifiers" button, the "Difficulty" slider, and the "Uninstall" button.
 You can guess what each button does.

 Click on the "Modifier" button to see a list of categories.
 Feel free to look around these categories.
 If you need to go back in a menu, just click the back arrow.
 Now that you've looked around these categories, try enabling a modifier by just clicking on its name or the [X] button.

+---

+**TL;DR rename a nether star to "Chaos Menu" to open the menu to configure the data pack and toggle or configure modifiers.
+Enjoy!**

 # ![Credits](./assets/credits.png)
 So many people have helped with this project, it's hard to keep count.
 Still, here's my best attempt at some sort of "Thank you" list: